 Overlaying of a file with an alternate file.

-Python also provides an eval and an exec statement.
+Python also provides the eval and exec statements.
 The exec statement compiles and executes statements (example: x=1, a line that requires execution).
 The eval statement evaluates expressions (example, 1+1, composed of operators and expressions).
 Both statements can be used to create self-modifying code:

 x = "print('Hello ' + 'World')"